Why investors shouldn’t neglect the ‘G’ in ESG

-This bond fund aims to achieve a positive return over 3 years with a volatility of maximum 3% per annum, while respecting risk diversification.
+This bond fund aims to achieve a positive return over three years (volatility target: maximum 3% per annum) and seeks to promote environmental or social practices, while respecting risk diversification.

-The fund invests worldwide mainly in shorter-term investment-grade bonds and similar fixed-interest or floating-rate securities in various currencies of diverse issuers that meet specific sustainability criteria.
-The fund's average maturity is 3.5 years.
+The fund invests worldwide mainly in shorter-term bonds in different currencies of various issuers of investment grade quality that seek to promote environmental or social practices.
+The average maturity of the portfolio is 3.5 years.
 The fund can use derivative financial instruments for hedging purposes.

-The experienced and diverse investment team takes high-conviction decisions based on rigoros macro-economic, technical and issuer analyses.
-To define the investment universe, the team applies a two-step sustainability screening based on a proprietary scoring model: 1) to exclude issuers active in controversial businesses, like tobacco, alcohol, weapons, or gambling, or intensively using fossil resources, 2) to include only those issuers whose sustainability scores exceed the defined minimum.
+The experienced and diverse investment team takes high-conviction decisions based on rigorous macro-economic, technical and issuer analyses.
+To define the investment universe, the team applies a two-step sustainability screening based on a proprietary scoring model: 1) to exclude issuers active in controversial businesses or intensively using fossil resources, 2) to include only those issuers whose sustainability scores exceed the defined minimum.
 In line with their continuous assessment of market developments, the team flexibly allocates interest-rate and credit risks in the portfolio, striving to benefit throughout the economic cycle.

 We believe that Environmental, Social and Governance (ESG) factors can have an influence on the value of our investments and the main objectives should always be to enhance investor returns and to play a part in promoting better outcomes.
 This is why we decided to launch the Vontobel Fund - TwentyFour Sustainable Short Term Bond Income, within which we apply both positive and negative screening based on our proprietary ESG model.